 It has gone crazy-we have now entered an era of "billion dollar startups."
 Venture Capitalists just seem to be throwing even more cash at these companies and are driving their valuations ever deeper into the stratosphere.
 The last time when craziness peaked was back in 2000 when a record 28.4 billion US dollars was blown on startups, around about the time when the whole system was about to pop.
-Remember, the era when making a profit was unfashionable, lacked ambition and what really mattered was a business plan that focused on conquering the market.
-When investors started worrying about the profitability of the business, the ivy league brigade in white shoes, would tap their investors on the shoulders and tell them that "profit is for wimps," after-all the business goal is global domination, they would say, "be patient and think big."
-For a while investors bought the spin and gave-up short term profits for anticipated bigger profits sometime in the future.
-But many of the dotcoms, this is the era I am referring to, never made a profit, investors realised that they had bought and illusion, the dotcom bubble popped and the rest is history.
+Remember, the era when making a gain was unfashionable, lacked ambition and what really mattered was a business plan that focused on conquering the market.
+When investors started worrying about the successful of the business, the ivy league brigade in white shoes, would tap their investors on the shoulders and tell them that "gain is for wimps," after-all the business goal is global domination, they would say, "be patient and think big."
+For a while investors bought the spin and gave-up short term gains for anticipated bigger gains sometime in the future.
+But many of the dotcoms, this is the era I am referring to, never made a gain, investors realised that they had bought and illusion, the dotcom bubble popped and the rest is history.

 Well, 14 years on and they are at it again, but this time the level of craziness has broken the 2000 record.
 In 2013 there were 28 start-ups with valuations of a billion dollars or more, this year that figure, since October 7, has risen to 49 start-ups, at this rate it is likely to be double that of 2013.

 What is driving this parabolic rise in startups with valuations of one billion USD or more?